 - Unwelcome changes

-Chemical changes in the brain in people who have depression can be observed, however, it’s unclear if these cause depression or are as a result of the depression.
+Chemical changes in the brain in people who have depression can be observed, however, it’s unclear if these cause the problem or are as a result of it.

 - Regular exercise and sleep